Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 To avoid these issues, safer alternatives to the `&&` operator can be used:

 ### **Convert to boolean**
-This approach explicitly converts the condition to a boolean value using `Boolean(expression)` or `!!expression`, ensuring that only `true` or `false` determine the rendering.
+We could try to explicitly converts the condition to a boolean, ensuring that only `true` or `false` determine the rendering.

 ```tsx
 {Boolean(NaN) && <p>❔</p>}  // Won't render anything
 {!!0 && <p>❔</p>}           // Also safe
 ```

-❌ **Unfortunately** Biome (linter we use) does not include rules to automatically enforce safer usage of the `&&` operator, as ESLint did.
+**Unfortunately** Biome (linter we use) does not include rules to automatically enforce safer usage of the `&&` operator, as ESLint did.

 ### Ternary Operator
 The ternary operator is a more explicit and safer approach.
-This will cover some cases where we have to return `null` or `undefined`.
+This covers cases where we need to return `null` or `undefined`.

 ``` tsx
 {NaN ? <p>👍</p> : null}  // Won't render anything